Liebster Jesu, mein Verlangen, BWV 32: History and words

 Bach composed the cantata in his third year as Thomaskantor (director of church music) in Leipzig for the First Sunday after Epiphany.
 The prescribed readings for the Sunday were taken from the Epistle to the Romans, speaking of the duties of a Christian, and from the Gospel of Luke, the finding in the Temple.
 Bach composed a text written by Georg Christian Lehms, court poet in Darmstadt, who published it in 1711.
 Bach had set texts by Lehms already when he composed cantatas for the Weimar court from 1714 to 1717.
-He had set a similar work by Lehms a few weeks earlier, Selig ist der Mann, BWV 57 for the second day of Christmas.
+In the 1725/26 Christmas season, he had used mostly librettos by Lehms.

 Lehms treated the Gospel to an allegorical dialogue of Jesus and the Soul.
-In the Concerto in Dialogo (Concerto in dialogue), Bach assigned the Soul to the soprano voice and gave the words of Jesus to the bass as the vox Christi, the voice of Christ, disregarding that the Jesus in the Gospel is still a boy.
-Lehms imagines not a parent searching for a missing son, but more generally the Christian Soul "with whom we are expected to identify", as John Eliot Gardiner notes.
+In the Concerto in Dialogo (Concerto in dialogue), Lehms imagined not a parent searching for a missing son, but more generally the Christian Soul "with whom we are expected to identify", as John Eliot Gardiner notes.
+Bach assigned the Soul to the soprano voice and gave the words of Jesus to the bass as the vox Christi, the voice of Christ, disregarding that the Jesus in the Gospel is still a boy.
 The Bach scholar Klaus Hofmann comments that the poet "takes up the general motifs of the story: the loss, the search for Jesus and his rediscovery, and places them in the context of the believer’s relationship with Jesus".
 The dialogue also refers to medieval mysticism and to imagery of the Song of Songs.
 Lehms did not provide a closing chorale; Bach added the twelfth and final stanza of Paul Gerhardt's hymn "Weg, mein Herz, mit den Gedanken" (1647).
 It is sung to the melody of "Freu dich sehr, o meine Seele", which was codified by Louis Bourgeois when setting the Geneva Psalm 42 in his collection of Pseaumes octante trios de David (Geneva, 1551).
 Bourgeois seems to have been influenced by the secular song Ne l'oseray je dire contained in the Manuscrit de Bayeux published around 1510.

-Bach led the first performance of the cantata on 13 January 1726 as part of his third cantata cycle.
+Bach led the Thomanerchor in the first performance of the cantata on 13 January 1726 as part of his third cantata cycle.